ikvk/imap_tools/README.rst

 When searching by dates - email's time and timezone are disregarding.

-The key types are marked with `*` can accept a list of values.
+The key types are marked with `*` can accepts a sequence of values like list, tuple, set or generator.

 .. code-block:: python